valerio65xz/ms-365-mcp-server/README.md

 This server provides several MCP tools for interacting with Excel files:

-- `login`: Force a new login with Microsoft
+- `login`: Start a new login process with Microsoft (returns login URL and code)
+- `verify-login`: Check if login was completed successfully and verify Graph API access
 - `logout`: Log out of Microsoft and clear credentials
+- `test-login`: Test current authentication status and verify Graph API access
 - `update-excel`: Update cell values in an Excel worksheet
 - `create-chart`: Create a chart in an Excel worksheet
 - `format-range`: Apply formatting to a range of cells